-In an article about Inclusive Leadership we learn:
+In this article about Inclusive Leadership we learn that…

 You’re not the only person who has great ideas and works hard.
 Inclusive leaders know this and know the importance of recognizing the contributions of others, even those other leaders might overlook.
 They understand the importance of the team member in team work.
 They care more about their team succeeding then their own ego needs.
 They acknowledge even the poorly-conceived idea in an effort to encourage better ones.
 They are more likely to say “yes, and” than “yeah, but.”
 As a result, they tend to stimulate better collaboration from their teams.

 Inclusive leadership isn’t a completely new concept.
 Back in 2015, I watched a video found on YouTube that explains the power of an inclusive culture that supports not only a diverse team but also fosters inclusive thought.

 The key point of the video is so core to the opportunities available by adding women in technology to leadership roles within the industry and that is this:

 A group of like-minded people will rarely think innovatively whereas a group made up of people from all walks of life, age, race, and gender are more likely to think and act creatively, in turn, driving the company to newer heights than it could ever hope to achieve otherwise.

 Not only is an inclusive team that is made up of diverse individuals who are included in the thought process a good thing it is also a company culture that attracts top candidates and more importantly retains their best talent.